Dinesh-0707/british-airways-data-science-forage/README.md

 The simulation placed me in the role of a data scientist on British Airways' Data Science team, working on two real-world business problems: modelling lounge demand at Heathrow Terminal 3, and predicting customer booking behaviour using machine learning.

-- Problem
+- Problem :

 Airlines receive thousands of reviews — hard to extract insights.

-- Solution
+- Solution:

 Built an NLP pipeline to classify sentiment and identify key issues.

-- Tools
+- Tools:

 Python, Pandas, NLTK, Scikit-learn

-- Key Insights
+- Key Insights:

 Negative sentiment linked to delays and staff behaviour Positive sentiment driven by service quality

-- Business Impact
+- Business Impact:

 Helps airlines improve customer satisfaction and retention.
 ---